0-mostafa-rezaee-0/FORTRAN_Tutorial/0. Archive/Fortran Framework.md

 ```

 ### 6. Entering constant values into the program:
-It is better to concentrate all the values of the program in this part.
-They should also be arranged in a meaningful and readable order so that they can be controlled easily.
+It is crucial to centralize all the program's values in this section.
+Additionally, organizing them in a logical and legible sequence is essential to facilitate straightforward management and control.

 ```
 !******************************************************************************************